Skip to Content

 Feeling movement can be a bit strange if you are not used to it.

-A lot of activities that take place outside such as sail-away parties may also be canceled or the venue changed.
+A lot of activities that take place outside such as sail-away parties may also be cancelled or the venue changed.

 P&O Cruises Sail Away Party Top Deck